 “These studies were never set up to measure, ultimately, your immune response or dosing,” Osterholm said.
 “They were set up so that you could get a product approved quickly with authorization.”

 Furthermore, Osterholm said that a single dose of the mRNA vaccines seems to offer at least the same protection as the single-dose vaccine from Johnson & Johnson.
-He finds it perplexing that one vaccine would be approved for one dose while the others require two—both with about the same results (though the Johnson & Johnson vaccine was halted in the U.S. in mid-April).
+He finds it perplexing that one vaccine would be approved for one dose while the others require two—both with about the same results.

 Data from the single Johnson & Johnson vaccine points to increased protection over time, and Osterholm believes the same would be true of Moderna or Pfizer.
 However, neither of those trials studied the long-term effects of a single dose.